Kaze Teffo Etienne

 Kaze Teffo Etienne (born 25 February 1987 in Cameroon) is a Cameroonian former footballer who played as a defender.

 Early life

 Etienne's main ambition as a child was to be a professional footballer.

 Singapore

-Adjusting well to life in Singapore, the Cameroonian fullback was regarded as an essential part of Sporting Afrique's lineup, his reading of the game one of his strengths.
+Etienne played as a fullback for Sporting Afrique's lineup in 2007.

 One of Balestier Khalsa's new foreign imports named for the 2007 S.League, Etienne generally performed well for the club, even though he was not a copious scorer.